The Fascination of Time – Bringing Time to Life

 Opening Hours

-Open from Wednesday to Sunday from 10 am to 5 pm (also on public holidays)
+Open from Wednesday to Sunday, 10 am – 5 pm

-Guided tours possible with prior reservation (also on Tuesdays for bigger groups)
+Guided tours are possible with prior reservation (also on Mondays and Tuesdays).

 Visitor address: